soheil555/DAO-transparency-dashboard/README.md

    DATABASE_URL= #postgres database url
    ```

-   > By default project uses Postgres as database for storing DAOs initial informations.
-But you can change it to any Prisma supported databases by editing `prisma/schema.prisma` file.
+   > By default, the project uses Postgres as the database for storing DAOs initial information.
+But you can change it to any database that Prisma supported  by editing `prisma/schema.prisma` file.

 4. Install dependencies and seed database